jafarlihi/cppq/README.md

 Task queues are used as a mechanism to distribute work across multiple machines.
 A system can consist of multiple worker servers and brokers, giving way to high availability and horizontal scaling.

 ## Features
-- Guaranteed at least one execution of a task
+- [x] Guaranteed at least one execution of a task
-- Retries of failed tasks
+- [x] Retries of failed tasks
-- Automatic recovery of tasks in the event of a worker crash
+- [x] Automatic recovery of tasks in the event of a worker crash
-- Low latency to add a task since writes are fast in Redis
+- [x] Low latency to add a task since writes are fast in Redis
+- [ ] Scheduling of tasks
+- [ ] Weighted priority queues
+- [ ] Allow timeout and deadline per task
+- [ ] Ability to pause queue to stop processing tasks from the queue
+- [ ] Periodic tasks
+- [ ] Web UI to inspect and remote-control queues and tasks
+- [ ] CLI to inspect and remote-control queues and tasks

 ## Quickstart